German unemployment rises for sixth month running

 The contrast with other European countries is stark.
 In Spain, youth unemployment stands at around 50 percent, while data on Wednesday showed the number of unemployed in the euro zone's second largest economy of France topped the 3 million mark in August for the first time in 13 years.

-The French industry ministry said earlier this week that France should copy Germany's labour model to help its struggling companies regain a competitive edge.
+The French industry ministry said earlier this week that France should copy Germany's labor model to help its struggling companies regain a competitive edge.

 WEAKNESS GROWING

-Many experts hoped this robust German labour market would continue to fuel private consumption and thus drive economic growth at home, and in the struggling euro zone via imports.
+Many experts hoped this robust German labor market would continue to fuel private consumption and thus drive economic growth at home, and in the struggling euro zone via imports.

 But signs of weakness are increasing.
-Big German firms like Metro, the world's No.4 retailer, Lufthansa and Deutsche Bank are slashing thousands of jobs.
+Big German firms like Metro (MEOG.DE), the world's No.4 retailer, Lufthansa (LHAG.DE) and Deutsche Bank (DBKGn.DE) are slashing thousands of jobs.

-Others like Opel, the German unit of U.S. automaker General Motors, and steelmaker ThyssenKrupp, are returning to "Kurzarbeit", a government-subsidised short-time work scheme that was used widely by German industry during the global financial crisis.
+Others like Opel, the German unit of U.S. automaker General Motors (GM.N), and steelmaker ThyssenKrupp (TKAG.DE), are returning to "Kurzarbeit", a government-subsidized short-time work scheme that was used widely by German industry during the global financial crisis.

 "The debt crisis is taking its toll," said Andreas Scheuerle at Dekabank.
 "Companies are holding back on investing."